parinfer/parinfer.js/lib/test/cases/paren-mode.md

 ## Cursor Behavior

-cursor before a close-paren allows it to be at the start of a line.
+Pressing enter before a close-paren.

 ```in
 (foo [a b